"When we feel powerless, art is the only way to make things happen. By putting our hopes into art, certain realities can come true."

-I am grateful for the life- education I received in Brazil, Uk and France and the world-wide perspective that my travels have given me.
+I am grateful for the International life- education I received and the world-wide perspective that my travels have given me.
 I believe that my experience as feeling 'an outsider' has had a huge impact on my philosophy.
-Freedom of expression, curiosity, connection and wonder are key to a life well-lived.
+Empathy, freedom of expression, curiosity, connection and wonder are key to a life well-lived.

 As well as being a musical conduit for the exciting energy of urban life, I like to channel pastoral vibes, watery vistas, midnight jungles and dusty deserts, huge and intimate landscapes of space and sound.

 on Gilles Peterson's Worlwide 'Sonzeira' session

 Nina's music has been used on dance scores, films, TV and advertising worldwide such as Levi’s, Clarks Shoes, CSI Miami, Eastenders, Lipstick Jungle, Love Hotel and The Divorce, Nip/Tuck and Ghost Perfume.

 Nina Miranda & Chris Franck-